johncallender/birdtalk-docs/docs/quickstart/first-session.md

 This guide walks you through your first birding session with BirdTalk, focusing on the most essential commands you'll need.

-## Before You Start

-1. Ensure you're wearing your Bluetooth headset (if using one)
-2. Be outdoors with GPS visibility
-3. Have your eBird credentials ready

 ## Essential Commands Tutorial

 ### 1. Starting BirdTalk